 - In certain situations, activity monitoring can be unreliable

-Willful’s smartwatch, which was launched in mid-2019.
+Willful’s smartwatch was launched in mid-2019.
 It’s a fairly good (and cheap) smartwatch.
 The SW020-BK-U1, like the majority of the smartwatches on this list, is primarily designed for exercise tracking and health monitoring, and it does so admirably for the price.